skullface/suitortheband/README.md

 # [suitor.band](https://suitor.band)

 this repo is public for reference, not for you to copy &hearts;\
-all rights reserved to suitor the band and skullface 🤟
+all rights reserved to suitor n skullface 🤟

 ### technical stuff